vanHeemstraSystems/innovation-management/300/700/README.md

 ## 100 - MongoDB Schema for Innovation Management Microservice

+### On Sliplane

+Create a new Project "Innovation Management".

+Add a Service, choose from the templates: MongoDB.

 ### On Docker Hub

 Create a Personal Access Token on Docker Hub for use by Innovation Management: